mateuszmackowiak/NativeAlert/README.md

-# NativeProgress (Android)#
+# NativeProgress (Android with a function for IOS)#
+Android:
   The ability to display the native dialog showing a progress bar or a spinner.

-*Usage:*
+iOS:
+  The ability to show and hide the native status-bar networki busy indicator.

+	if(NativeProgress.isshowIOSnetworkActivityIndicatorAvalieble())
+		NativeProgress.showIOSnetworkActivityIndicator(true);

+*Usage android:*

 	private var progressPopup:NativeProgress;
 	private var p:int = 0;